What does the Six of Cups Tarot Card look like?

 While there is nothing wrong with nostalgia, you need to be careful not to let it consume you.
 Otherwise, you may find yourself living in a world of dreams instead of reality.

 The Six of cCps often signifies recapturing youthful romance and nostalgia for past events.
-This can be a very positive card in a love reading, as it suggests that you may have the opportunity to experience the happiness of first love again.
+This can be a very positive answer to your love reading questions, as it suggests that you may have the opportunity to experience the happiness of first love again.